Cyberwatch/cyberwatch_api_powershell/README.md

 3445a974-6a21-4ec7-a504-31ccf5caf2e5
 ```

-- Use the client to retrive servers :
+- Use the client to retrive servers:

 ```powershell
 PS> $client.servers()